-How to build a DIY raised planter box for your front porch for flowers or vegetables.
+How to build a planter box, that’s raised, for your front porch for flowers or vegetables.
 Plus we’re offering FREE building plans so you can make your own.

 The warm weather is here and I’m itching to get out in the garden and plant some flowers and veggies.
 Our front porch is the first place that I like to add a touch of Spring but adding flower pots has been a challenge because it’s such a tight space.

 We do have a narrow wall next to the front door that was screaming for something but I couldn’t find anything to fit.
 I tried an IKEA Rast in this spot the first Spring we lived here, but I really wanted some kind of raised flower box so I could plant seasonal herbs or flowers.

 I searched in stores and online the past 2 years but couldn’t find the perfect style or right size.
 So, since I couldn’t find what I wanted, I decided to build my own.

 I really enjoyed building this planter and wanted to share it with all of you so we created more detailed building plans so you can create this yourself!
 I used a table saw but it’s really not necessary for this build, as you will see in the plans.
 So sign up, get the plans and start building.
 Oh, and I’d love to see your creation!
 Send me a pic or tag @chatfieldcourt on IG or Facebook.